Electric Bike FAQs

 Yes is the simple answer!

-The main way the motor will most likely be used, however, is to provide assisted pedaling.
-The Volt range of bikes are manufactured using the latest assisted pedaling technology.
+The main way the motor will most likely be used, however, is to provide assisted pedalling.
+The Volt range of bikes are manufactured using the latest assisted pedalling technology.
 Our simple to use digital controllers are mounted on your handlebars and allow you to decide how much assistance you would like as you pedal.
-There are six different settings ranging from low to high and you can alter these at anytime depending on the terrain, the speed you wish to travel at or your own fitness level.
+There are six different settings ranging from low to high and you can alter these at any time depending on the terrain, the speed you wish to travel at or your own fitness level.